Igor Tudor: Early management career

+He began his coaching career in the Hajduk Split youth teams.
+From July 2012, he was assistant coach to Igor Štimac in the Croatian national football team until 29 April 2013, when he took over as coach of Hajduk Split.
 On 4 February 2015, Tudor resigned from Hajduk Split after managing the club for more than year and nine months.

 On 18 June 2015, Tudor was appointed coach of PAOK, signing a three-year contract.
 He lost 2–1 against Lokomotiva in his debut with PAOK for the second qualifying round of UEFA Europa League.
 He was sacked on 9 March 2016 due to "unsuccessful results and raging comments about the quality of the team".
 On 18 June 2016, he was appointed coach of Karabükspor on a one-year contract.

+Galatasaray

 On 15 February 2017, Tudor was appointed coach of Galatasaray, signing a one-and-a-half-year contract with the club.
 He was sacked by the club on 18 December.